 This medicine is given only by your doctor.
 You will not be allowed to take it at home.
 The entire treatment requires three visits to your doctor.

-At the first visit, you will be given three mifepristone tablets.
-Two days later at the second visit, you will be given two tablets of another medicine called misoprostol.
+At the first visit, you will be given one mifepristone tablet.
+Two days later at the second visit, you will be given four tablets of another medicine called misoprostol.
 Two weeks later at the third visit, your doctor will check to make sure you are no longer pregnant.
 This may include an ultrasound exam (sonogram).